2017 Pitch Wars Wishlist

 What You Can Expect If I Choose You as Mentee:

 My goal is for your Pitch Wars experience with me to serve as practice for your future relationship with your real-life editor after you get a book deal.
-I’ll give you deadlines (we’ll work together to figure out which dates work best), professional-toned (but excited and friendly!) email correspondence, and publishing industry guidance.
-Although I’m always here if you’re having a true revision crisis, I won’t be holding your hand for every nit-pick; I’ll give you editorial suggestions and you’ll decide how to execute them.
-Because of this, I’m probably the best match for a mentee who does well with a more hands-off, structured type of partnership.
+I’ll give you deadlines (we’ll work together to figure out which dates work best), professional-toned (but excited and friendly, and likely full of smiley faces!) email correspondence, and publishing industry guidance.
+Although I’m always here if you’re having a true revision crisis or need to run an idea past me before committing to it, I won’t be holding your hand for every nit-pick; I’ll give you editorial suggestions and you’ll decide how to execute them.
+Because of this, I’m the best match for a mentee who does well with a hands-off, structured type of partnership.
+I'm super friendly and approachable, but if you're looking for constant support or expect to exchange more than a few emails a week, you would probably be better off submitting to another mentor whose teaching style better matches your learning style.

 Bonus points for any of the following!
-These are not required—all I *need* to fall in love is just at least one of the above elements—but these are other things I find myself drawn to, so if your story has one or more of these in addition to meeting my main wishlist above, I’d definitely like to see it!
+These are not required—all I *need* to fall in love are the above elements—but these are other things I find myself drawn to, so if your story has one or more of these in addition to meeting my main wishlist above, I’d definitely like to see it!

 -Bromance.
-Bring on the strong guy friendships (or frenemy-ships, or bromances gone wrong)!
-If you’ve got anything like a Spock/Kirk, Sherlock/Watson, or Captain America/Bucky pairing, gimme.
+Bring on the strong, banter-y, complicated guy friendships (or frenemy-ships, or bromances gone wrong)!
+If you’ve got anything like a Spock/Kirk, Sherlock/Watson, Captain America/Bucky, or Eugenides/Costis pairing, gimme.
+And you know what, my love of frenemies and their complicated dynamics actually goes beyond gender; I’d love to see a book featuring a relationship similar to The Doctor and Missy!

 Favorite Books and Movies (if you use any of these as comps, gimme!):

-Doctor Who, Star Trek (the new movies), The Flash, Chuck, Pushing Daisies, Disney movies (The Lion King, Tangled, Wreck-It Ralph, and Zootopia are my favorites), Avatar: The Last Airbender, most Marvel superhero movies (but not a lot of DC stuff; Batman is too grimdark/broody), The Proposal, This Means War, The Winner’s Curse trilogy, any of the Queen’s Thief series by Megan Whalen Turner, Starflight by Melissa Landers, Shadow and Bone by Leigh Bardugo (a bit dark for me, but gorgeous), The Scorpio Races by Maggie Stiefvater, and These Broken Stars by Amie Kaufman and Megan Spooner.
+Doctor Who, Star Trek (the new movies), The Flash, Harry Potter, Chuck, Pushing Daisies, Avatar: The Last Airbender, most superhero movies (I particularly love Captain America and the new Spider-Man, but Batman is too grimdark/broody and although I love Superman’s moral code, he’s a bit vanilla), Live Die Repeat (Edge of Tomorrow), The Proposal, This Means War, The Winner’s Curse trilogy, The Hate U Give by Angie Thomas, the Queen’s Thief series by Megan Whalen Turner, Shadow and Bone by Leigh Bardugo (a bit dark for me, but gorgeous), and The Scorpio Races by Maggie Stiefvater.

 Things I DO NOT WANT: